threefoldtech/rfs/docs/architecture/components.md

 ## 3. Server Functionality

-The server functionality (`rfs server`) provides a REST API for managing flists.
+The server functionality (`rfs server`) provides a REST API for managing flists, storing the flists, serving/storing the blobs.

 ### Key Features